walterhiggins/WMPJS/book-outline.md

 * Notepad++ is a free editor for Windows you can download at http://notepad-plus-plus.org/
 * TextWrangler from BareBones Software is a free editor for Mac OS X you can download at http://www.barebones.com/products/textwrangler/
 * Sublime Text is a cross-platform editor which you can evaluate for free for as long as you like.
+You can download Sublime at http://www.sublimetext.com/

 Let's get started installing gedit.
 You can skip this section if you've already installed and use a programing editor on your computer.
 Mac OS users can skip the following section and go straight to 'Installing TextWrangler on Mac OS'.